 A: Yes.
 HDBaseT is the only standard that delivers uncompressed Ultra-HD 4K video for up to 100m

-A: Unlike other HD distribution technologies currently available, HDBaseT is the only technology that enables long-reach wired connectivity up to 100 meters for uncompressed ultra-HD multimedia content and up to 100 watts of charging power via a single cable.
+A: Unlike other HD distribution technologies currently available, HDBaseT is the only technology that enables long-reach wired connectivity for up to 100 meters (328 feet) for uncompressed ultra-HD multimedia content and up to 100 watts of charging power via a single cable.
 HDBaseT is optimized for video applications and can connect all HDBaseT-enabled home entertainment devices by providing the 5Play convergence.
-Other existing solutions also require a specific cable and/or a new proprietary connector while HDBaseT utilizes the existing Ethernet infrastructure.
+Other existing solutions may require a specific cable and/or new proprietary connectors while HDBaseT utilizes existing Ethernet infrastructure.

-A: On June 15, 2011, the Alliance announced the 1.0 Certification Program.
-The Certification Program provides members with a set program for ensuring their products are compliant, interoperable and part of an established product ecosystem.
+A: The Certification Program provides members with a framework to ensure their products are compliant and part of an established product ecosystem.
 This is an important milestone for the Alliance in promoting industry-wide adoption of HDBaseT technology for whole-home and commercial multimedia content distribution.
+The certification Program also assists installers and integrators in determining interoperability of different HDBaseT products.

-A: The HDBaseT logo indicates the product complies with the HDBaseT standard for, is interoperable with other HDBaseT products that are certified for the same features.
-It is the Alliance’s priority to encourage its members to submit their products to testing and certification, and to educate the professional installers’ community to look for the HDBaseT logo.
+A: The HDBaseT logo indicates the product has been certified by the HDBaseT Alliance.
+It is the Alliance’s priority to encourage its members to submit their products for testing and certification, and to educate the professional installers’ community to look for the HDBaseT logo.

-A: No. HDBaseT products are certified for the features they support according to the HDBaseT standard, but not all HDBaseT products support all 5Play feature set.
+A: No. HDBaseT products are certified for the features they support according to the HDBaseT standard, but not all HDBaseT products support all 5Play features.
 In addition, there may be interoperability issues not related to HDBaseT that may affect operation.
+Manufacturers may implement proprietary features not related to HDBaseT that may interfere with interoperability in general.
 For more information, please see the Product Certified List.
 HDBaseT is an important part of the solution, but it is part of the larger whole.
+Installers and integrators should also check the products’ datasheets and technical materials for more information.